pexip/pexip-mattermost-plugin/README.md

 $ docker run --name mattermost-preview -d --publish 8065:8065 mattermost/mattermost-preview
 ```

-For now on, we will suppose that you are using the docker container located https://localhost:8065:
+For now on, we will suppose that you are using the docker container and the app is accessible from https://localhost:8065:

 - Launch mattermost in a web browser: https://localhost:8065